-In 1869 Canfield married attorney Harrison Wade Canfield; the couple had 4 children.
-One son, Charles, died at an early age; the others were Hiram H. Canfield, Elma (Mrs. H. B.) Cody, and Mary (Mrs. J.R.)
+Canfield had four children.
+One son, Charles, died at an early age.
+The others were Hiram H. Canfield, city manage of CLEVELAND HEIGHTS, 1920-1945; Elma (Mrs. H. B.) Cody, and Mary (Mrs. J.R.)
 Ewers.
 Canfield is buried in LAKE VIEW CEMETERY.

 Jenkins, Glen.
 “Women Physicians and Women’s General Hospital” in Kent L. Brown, ed.
 Medicine in Cleveland and Cuyahoga County, 1810-1976 (1977)